Rebecca Chan Chung

-Rebecca Chan Chung (鍾陳可慰; professionally known as Rebecca Chan, 陳可慰; June 27, 1920 – December 7, 2011) was an American military nurse who served with the Flying Tigers and the United States Army in China during World War II.
+Rebecca Chan Chung (鍾陳可慰; professionally known as Rebecca Chan, 陳可慰; June 27, 1920 – December 7, 2011) was a military nurse who served with the Flying Tigers and the United States Army in China during World War II.
 As a nurse with the China National Aviation Corporation (CNAC), she flew over The Hump approximately fifty times.
 After the war, she became a nursing educator and a leader of the nursing profession in Hong Kong.

 Early life

 Birth and parents

 Rebecca Chan Chung was born in the David Gregg Hospital for Women & Children (also known as Yiji Hospital 柔濟醫院 located on Duo Bao Road 多寶路 in Guangzhou, China, during the Warlord Era.
 She was the second child of her parents.
 Her mother, Lee Sun Chau 周理信 (1890–1979), was one of the earliest Chinese female doctors of Western Medicine in China and was a resident physician in the David Gregg Hospital for Women and Children at the time of the birth of Rebecca Chan Chung.
 Her father, Po-Yin Chan (陳步賢) (1883–1965), was a revolutionary under Dr. Sun Yat-sen in the Chinese Revolution of 1911 and was a Senator of Guangzhou in the 1920s.